-Costs and Expenses
+Cost and Expenses

-Our costs and expenses are incurred from the following categories:
+Our operating expenses are incurred from the following categories:

-• Imagery and software analytical services costs primarily include internal aerospace and geospatial software development labor, third-party data and imagery, internal labor to support the ground stations and space operations, and cloud computing and hosting services.
-Costs are expensed as incurred except for incremental costs to obtain a contract, primarily sales commissions, which are capitalized and amortized to selling, general, and administrative expenses on a systematic basis consistent with the transfer of goods and services.
-Expense related to stock-based payments is classified in the consolidated statements of operations and comprehensive loss based upon the classification of each employees' cash compensation.
-We recognize stock-based compensation expense for those employees whose work supports the imagery and software analytical service costs we provide to customers, under imagery and software analytical service costs, excluding depreciation and amortization.

-Professional and engineering service costs primarily include the cost of internal labor for design and engineering in support of long-term development contracts for launch vehicle, satellite, and payload systems as well as subcontract direct materials and external labor costs to build and test specific components, such as the communications system, payload demands, and sensor integration.
-In addition, we also recognize internal labor costs and external subcontract labor costs for our customer-centric software service solutions.
-We recognize stock-based compensation expense for those employees who provide professional and engineering services support to customers, under professional and engineering service costs, excluding depreciation and amortization.
+- Imagery and software analytical services costs primarily include internal aerospace and geospatial software development labor, third-party data and imagery, internal labor to support the ground stations and space operations, and cloud computing and hosting services.
+Costs are expensed as incurred except for incremental costs to obtain a contract, which are capitalized and amortized to selling, general and administrative expenses on a systematic basis consistent with the transfer of goods and services.
+Expense related to stock-based payments is classified in the consolidated statements of operations and comprehensive loss based upon employees' cash compensation.
+We recognize stock-based compensation expense for those employees whose work supports the imagery and software analytical service costs, excluding depreciation and amortization.
+For those employees who provide engineering and systems support to customers, the share-based compensation expense is classified under engineering and systems integration costs.
+For the remaining employees who generally support our business, the stock-based compensation expense is recognized under selling, general and administrative expense in the consolidated statements of operations and comprehensive loss. - Engineering and systems integration costs primarily include the cost of internal labor for design, integration, and engineering in support of long-term development contracts for launch vehicle, satellite, and payload systems.
+We also incur subcontract direct materials and external labor costs to build and test specific components, such as the communications system, payload demands, and sensor integration.